Karan-07E/Tasker/README.md

 # 🧪 Usage
 1. Run both backend and frontend.
 2. Open your browser at http://localhost:5173.
-3. Sign up or log in (if auth is included).
+3. Sign up or log in.
 4. Start creating and managing your notes.

 # 🤝 Contributing